dsf-test-organization/AncBowl_LakeEvals/README.md

 ## Project Directory Guide

-__data__ stores the raw data and the clean data (and a metadata txt file?).
+__data__ stores the raw data and the clean data.
 The raw data should never be edited - only read.
-Analysis starts with the clean data. ?
-Separate into /data and /data-raw or keep as one folder?
+Analysis starts with the clean data.
+Questions: Should this folder be split into /data-raw and /data or is one folder fine?
+Where does the metadata for the raw data file get stored?
+Use a readme style .txt document?

 __reports__ contains the working and final project reports.
 Perhaps one .Rmd file and one .docx file.